Zeta potential analysis: ensure the stability of your colloidal dispersions

 Zeta potential analysis is distinguished by:

-• Wide measuring range : from -200 mV to +200 mV, suitable for various types of dispersions.
+• Wide measurement range : from -200 mV to +200 mV, suitable for various types of dispersion.

 • Size of analyzable particles : from a few nanometers to several microns.

-• Non-destructive method : allows repeated analysis without alteration of the sample.
+• Non-destructive method : allows repeated analysis without altering the sample.

-• Compliance with standards : Meets the requirements of ISO 13099 for zeta potential measurement methods.
+• Compliance with standards : meets the requirements of ISO 13099 relating to methods for measuring zeta potential.

 Zeta potential analysis is suitable for a wide range of matrices and samples, including: